-- Proposal Deadlines: Important dates to know as you prepare and submit your proposal(s)
+- Proposal Deadlines: Important dates for presenters and reviewers

 - Conference Session Development Guide: Suggestions for developing strong proposals and submission instructions.

 - Session Proposal Template: A practice template for helping you draft your proposal before completing the online form.

 All proposals must be submitted via the online form.
 Any proposals submitted otherwise will be rejected without review.

 Of paramount interest for the 2015 conference are two themes that broadly outline a range of critically important issues and questions pertinent to charter school education, as well as public education in general: College and Career Readiness and Use of Data.
 Each of these themes will serve as a lens through which sessions addressing instructional practice, student and program assessment, program design, and school management and governance will be viewed.

 While educational conferences typically provide strands relating to “instruction” or “student achievement,” it is our hope that focusing on the college and career readiness of students will encourage presenters to take a more holistic, outcomes-based approach that encompasses both the academic and non-academic components of successful student preparation.
 We are particularly seeking proposals that are informed by the research into—and analysis of—recent trends in college attendance and completion.

 By also focusing broadly on the use of data, we hope to encourage proposals that emphasize sound general principles of creating a data-driven school culture—whether the context is the classroom, the administrative office, or the board of trustees.
 At the same time, we encourage highly specialized proposals that delve deeply into the eternal triple query of the honest educator: How are the kids doing?
 How do I know?
 What am I going to do about it?
 And, in the New Jersey charter school spirit of contrariness, we encourage proposals that explore and illuminate the limits of formal data analysis as a tool for advancing student success and well being.